kikiyomibu/waves/README.md

-MY STORY SRY I HAVE TO COPY AND PASTE AND TRANSFER HERE silent world
+MY STORY SRY I HAVE TO COPY AND PASTE AND TRANSFER HERE

+titles canidates: song of the cricket, the hummingbird's song, hummingbird, cricket, noiseless,

+silent world

 people only speak at home and at work